oskarasbrink/ECLAT-DataMining-Project/README.md

 # ECLAT-DataMining-Project
-Code for project in the DataMining Course.
-Bigger dataset not included
+Project code for group 11 in the DataMining Course Implementation of Eclat + comparisons and plots

+- Ivar Blohm
+- Erik Ström
+- Oskar Åsbrink